DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 	The API responds with a boolean, whether the API is online and able to respond, or not

 3.	`/API/predict`
-	With this, the user can request a __single__ prediction based on a set of 9 variables (__see below__) that are passed in a `JSON`-like structure.
-The response, in a `JSON` structure, 		contains the most likely prediction and the probability of being in each of the 5 possible results.
+	With this, the user can request a __single__ prediction based on a set of 9 variables (__see Sample `JSON` Structure below__) that are passed in a `JSON`-like structure.
+The response, in a `JSON` structure, the most likely prediction and the probability of being in each of the 5 possible results.

 4.	`/API/predict_many`
-	At this request, the API is able to perform several predictions in just one call.
-A `JSON` format must be passed, containing multiple entries to be predicted, based on the set of 9 variables (__see below__).
-Once again, the response is ordered in a `JSON` format and contains the predictions, as well as the probabilities of each.
+	At this request, the API is able to perform several predictions in a single call.
+A `JSON` format must be passed, containing the multiple observations to be predicted, based on the set of 9 variables (__see Sample `JSON` Structure below__).
+Once again, the response is ordered in a `JSON` format which contains the predictions, as well as the probabilities of each.
 This is a highly efficient method of communication with the application, considerably reducing the response time by __several orders of magnitude__.

-This is the only way in which the probability of each classification is possible.
+This is the only way in which the probability of each classification can be obtained.

 ### Sample `JSON` structure